-The declining global crude oil price which began in June 2014 has triggered a wave of cost reduction among upstream businesses.
-Global oil and gas companies slashed capital expenditures by about 40 percent and projects that are not profitability were either cancelled or deferred.
-PETRONAS as the Malaysia Regulator for the O&G industry has introduced many cost-cutting measures such as CORAL 2.0, and it also encourages mergers & acquisitions.
+Meanwhile, the declining global crude oil price which began in June 2014 has triggered a wave of cost reduction strategies/tactics among upstream businesses.
+Global oil and gas companies slashed capital expenditures by about 40 percent, and projects that were not profitable were either cancelled or deferred.
+As the Malaysia Regulator for the O&G industry, PETRONAS has introduced many cost-cutting measures such as CORAL 2.0, and it also encourages mergers & acquisitions.
 Indeed, in this ‘new normal’ of low oil price environment, O&G companies have to prepare themselves by optimising operations, improving efficiency, and reducing costs so as to sustain profitability.

 Notwithstanding, a total of 13 projects with investments of RM3.28 billion were approved by MIDA in 2019.
 Five of the approved projects were for the midstream terminal storage of natural gas and petroleum products worth RM2.40 billion, three were projects for upstream O&G services worth RM67.77 million, four project for O&G machinery and equipment worth RM88.05 million and one project for O&G equipment maintenance, repair and overhaul (MRO) worth RM729.11 million.
 The MRO project involves the establishment of an integrated MRO centre for the oil, gas, petrochemical and power generation industries at the Bintulu Integrated Energy Hub, Sarawak.Out of the total, RM2.80 billion were from domestic sources and RM482.21 million were from foreign sources.
 These projects were expected to create 972 employment opportunities in the oil and gas sector.

 Thus in spite of the global trends in the O&G industry, it continues to play a significant role in the economic development of Malaysia.